isadorabello/mavhine-learning/README.md

 # mavhine-learning

-### just a repositoty so I can train and understand a little bit more of ai/machine learning
+### just a repository so I can train and understand a little bit more of ai/machine learning

 ### no code here is for actual use, it s just for studying